bumptech/glide/README.md

 How do I use Glide?
 -------------------
 You can download a .jar from GitHub's release page for the Glide project.
-The wiki also has tutorials on a variety of topics and the javadocs for version 2.0+ will also be available via a link there as well.
+The wiki also has pages on a variety of topics and the javadocs for version 2.0+ will also be available via a link there as well.

 Simple use cases will look something like this: